 Color & Composition

 Each fair trade salt lamp is original with its own distinctive organic shape and color.
 So Well lamps are beautifully crafted with a goal for the best “shaping” and handpicked for you (our producers avoid lopsided, dirty rocks that are often found for sale by other brands.)
 The images on our website are So Well lamps from our stock, and yours will be similar, yet distinct.
 Our images are offered to show examples of our quality and selection.
 Each lamp is 100% unique and will have striations, fissures, cracks, and color variations – none of which interferes with the physical structure of the lamps.
-Each lamp is hand crafted from start to finish.
+Each lamp is hand crafted from start to finish by our partners in Pakistan.

 All of the salt we use in our products, whether lamps, skin care, bath & body, or edible salts, originates from within the same mine and our relationship with our producers stretches back to 2004.
 The greys and whites are rare in the Himalayan salt range, and we place a premium on those products because they are made from materials that are harder to secure.
 When it comes to lamps and candle holders, all the colors will perform in the same manner – the salt is the same, but the color and appearance is different based on what minerals – or lack of minerals – are found in that particular salt.
 Your preferences or needs will dictate what you should choose for yourself and your particular space.